We recently released a new elevation look-up service powered by data from the Strava community. You can learn more about

 How do you calculate elevation gain?

-Elevation data on Strava is smoothed to take out noise— we have a 'threshold' where climbing needs to occur consistently for more than 10 meters for activities without strong barometric data or two meters for activity with barometric data before it is added to the total elevation gain.
+Elevation data on Strava is smoothed to take out noise— we have a 'threshold' where climbing needs to occur consistently for more than 10 meters for activities without strong barometric data or two meters for an activity with barometric data before it is added to the total elevation gain.
 If we did not have this threshold, the elevation numbers would be inflated for longer activities.
 This gain threshold applies for both rides and runs.

 My friend and I are using the same GPS device, but our elevation is different for the same ride—why?